Elevation: 1,620 m/5,310 ft

 Paragliding School and Taxi Flights

-Other popular winter activities in Zermatt include ice climbing, indoor climbing, sleigh rides, snowmobiling, tobogganing, ice diving, and sauna.
+For a lifetime experience, try some of our Zermatt, Switzerland vacation guide’s favorite activities and other popular winter activities--including ice climbing, indoor climbing, sleigh rides, snowmobiling, tobogganing, ice diving, and sauna.

 Entertainment in Zermatt

-Zermatt’s hotel accommodation will recommend restaurants and events that offer traditional Swiss cuisine.
+Magic Switzerland goes beyond a Zermatt, Switzerland vacation guide, but also provides reservation services to make trip planning easier.
+Our Zermatt hotel accommodations will recommend restaurants and events that offer traditional Swiss cuisine.
 Immerse yourself in Zermatt’s cultural events by attending live folklore concerts.
 While looking for restaurants, be sure to try a cheese or meat fondue.
 Zermatt also offers an exciting nightlife scene with plenty of bars and memorable cocktails.

 Shopping in Zermatt